Boris Gelfand: Early years

 Boris Gelfand was born in Minsk, in the Byelorussian Soviet Socialist Republic, on 24 June 1968 to Belarusian Jewish parents.
 His parents, Abram and Nella, were engineers.
 His father bought him a book about chess, Journey to the Chess Kingdom, by Averbakh and Beilin, when he was five years old.

 Recognised as a talent, Gelfand's first coach from 1974 to 1979 was Eduard Zelkind.
 Soon after he studied under Tamara Golovey for two years and IM Albert Kapengut for twelve.
 In 1980–83, he attended the Tigran Petrosian School.
-Early successes included winning the Sokolsky Memorial in 1983 and consecutive Belarusian Chess Championships in 1984-5.
+Early successes included winning the Sokolsky Memorial in 1983 and consecutive Belarusian Chess Championships in 1984 and 1985.
 In 1985 he won the USSR Junior Championship scoring 9/11 and came second to Yury Balashov in the 1986 Minsk International.

-In the July 1987 FIDE rating list, Gelfand made his first appearance in the top 100 players, ranked number 80.
+In his first appearance on the FIDE rating list in July 1987, Gelfand immediately almost reached the top 100.
 He became European Junior Champion in 1987, shared second at the USSR Young Masters held in Uzhgorod and shared sixth place at a USSR Championship qualifier event in Sverdlovsk in 1987 with 10/17.
-Gelfand's successes saw him ranked in the world's top 40 players.
+Gelfand's successes saw him ranked in the world's top 40 players in July 1988.
 After sharing first place in the USSR Young Masters tournament of 1988 in Vilnius and the OHRA B Group in Amsterdam, he came second in the World Junior Championship to Joël Lautier on tiebreaks and shared first with Sergey Dolmatov at the Klaipeda USSR Championship qualifier.
 Gelfand jointly won the European Junior title with Alexey Dreev in December 1988, won the Barcza Memorial held in Debrecen, Hungary, with 7/10 and led the Belarus team to third place in the USSR Juniors Team Championship at Kramatorsk.